Free Bonus Dividend At 7.42% From Market Failure

 Let's dig deeper:

 The call dates are so close together that it shouldn't have a material impact on the shares.
-Having a couple extra months of call protection is usually nice for worst-cash-to-call, but in this case it doesn't have much of an impact on NLY-D which has the most protection.
+Having a couple of extra months of call protection is usually nice for worst-cash-to-call, but in this case, it doesn't have much of an impact on NLY-D, which has the most protection.
 The worst-cash-to-call for NLY-D is -$0.71 compared to NLY-E's -$0.33.
-Note, NLY-E has less call protection than NLY-D. There is very little call protection left for any of these preferred shares.
+Note NLY-E has less call protection than NLY-D. There is very little call protection left for any of these preferred shares.
 NLY-D has the furthest date away at 9/13/2017.

 Q2 to Q2 range is usually significant when comparing preferred shares from different companies.
 If a preferred share has a larger range it could mean more risk.
 However, all three of these shares are coming from the same company.
 Ranges don't matter nearly as much when NLY is the one issuing all three preferred shares.

 The only other material column is the dividend yield.
 NLY-E carries a 7.42% yield, while the other two are at 7.27% and 7.17%.
-This is a market failure which was likely multiplied with the lower liquidity of preferred shares and the lack of understanding from investors.
+This is a market failure, which was likely multiplied with the lower liquidity of preferred shares and the lack of understanding from investors.

 Why I like preferred shares